OPS-Code 5-321.43:

 You have had another operation on your bronchi.

-Air is breathed in via the mouth or nose.
-From there the air goes to the windpipe via the larynx.
+The air is breathed in through the mouth or nose.
+From there the air goes into the trachea via the larynx.
 At the end of the windpipe are two bronchial tubes (or bronchi) branching away from it.
 The bronchial tubes run into the lungs.
 What is more, the bronchial tubes divide into even smaller branches.
-The larynx, windpipe, bronchia and lungs are part of the lower airways.
+The larynx, the trachea, the bronchia and the lungs are part of the lower airways.

 Previous surgery involved removing some of your lung tissue.
 This involved sewing up one bronchus.
 The stitching has begun to leak in one place.
 This is why you had another operation.
 This new operation covered the leak in your bronchus with part of your diaphragm.

 The diaphragm separates the chest cavity from the abdominal cavity.
 Above the diaphragm are the lungs and the heart.
 Beneath the diaphragm are the stomach, liver and spleen.
-In the diaphragm there are several openings which the large blood vessels and the esophagus pass through.
+In the diaphragm there are some openings which the large blood vessels and the esophagus run through.

 Additional indicator